Mean Thoughts

 on the Gambler's Mean

-Here is the basic question: you have some outcomes that you measured, how will you summarize them?
-Many answers: The sum, the count, the average, the median (the value of the middle one after sorting), the mode (the most common value).
-Did you ever consider the product as a summary, or the log-sum?
-Sum is such a good summary it is the root of the word "summary"; we use it in financial accounting, -expenses+income, to see where we are.
+Sum is such a good summary it is the root of the word "summary"; we use it in financial accounting, ‑expenses+income, to see where we are.
 But sum varies, usually increases, with count or over time, and it hides speed or rate.
-Count is good but it doesn't give a typical magnitude, just an event count or duration which hides possibly important information with different event counting as the same, one, each.
+Count is good but it doesn't give a typical magnitude, just an event count or duration which hides possibly important information with different events counting as the same, one, each.
 Average is our bread and butter, \( \mu = sum/count \), scaling the sum by the count to try to get at the Typical.

-You know all this already, of course (patience will be rewarded soon!).
+You know all this already, of course!

-Consider three approaches to extracting the Typical from some outcomes (say, a set of N numbers { xi | 1 ≤ i ≤ N }), using Plus (which includes Minus where xi < 0) and Times, and Divide.
+Now consider three approaches to extracting the Typical from some outcomes (say, a set of N numbers { xi | 1 ≤ i ≤ N }), using Plus (which includes Minus where xi < 0) and Times, and Divide.
 (These are also called the Pythagorean Means.)

 Combinator Common Name Technical Name Formula